daanmeersseman/EFCore.MockBuilder/README.md

 ## Contributing

-Contributions are welcome!
+Contributions and change requests are welcome!
 Feel free to submit issues or pull requests for new features, bug fixes, or improvements.

 ---